Yu-Lab-Genomics/CAPTAIN/README.md

 1.  **Install Anaconda:** If you haven't already, download and install Anaconda from the official website: [https://www.anaconda.com/download/](https://www.anaconda.com/download/)

 2.  **Create the environment:** Navigate to the root directory of this repository in your terminal or Anaconda Prompt.
-Then, execute the following command to create the environment based on the provided `environment.yml` file:
+Then, execute the following command to create the CAPTAIN environment:

     ```bash
-    conda env create -f environment.yml
+    conda env create -n CAPTAIN
     ```

-    This command will create a new conda environment with all the necessary dependencies and configurations as specified in the `environment.yml` file, guaranteeing a complete and reproducible environment for optimal performance of the model.

 3.  **Activate the environment:** Once the environment is created, activate it using the following command:

     ```bash
     conda activate captain
     ```
-Alternatively, for users who prefer using pip, we have also included a `requirements.txt` file.
-This file lists the necessary Python packages required to run the model.
+4.  **Install requried packages:** We have included a `requirements.txt` file.
+This file lists the necessary Python packages required to run the model:

+    ```bash
     pip install -r requirements.txt
+    ```

 **Notes on FlashAttention for Accelerated Training:**